 PREDOCTORAL TRAINEE POSITION

-Two predoctoral trainee positions will be available starting October 1, 2017 thru September 30, 2018, with the possibility of renewal for a second year with good progress.
-A predoctoral fellowship includes a yearly stipend; the stipend level for FY 2016 is $23,376.
+One predoctoral trainee positions will be available starting October 1, 2017 thru September 30, 2018, with the possibility of renewal for a second year with good progress.
+A predoctoral fellowship includes a yearly stipend; the stipend level for FY 2017 is $23,844.
 The fellowship also includes an allowance for trainee-related expenses and covers 100% of fees.

 To be eligible, the student must be either a U.S. citizen or permanent resident matriculated in a UC Davis graduate program who has successfully completed at least the first year of their graduate program and is working on a thesis project related to environmental health.